christian-hobelsberger/Fallacy_Detection_Language_Technology_Project/README.md

 ## Abstract

 This study explores the effectiveness of different prompting techniques for fallacy detection, a task requiring complex reasoning, using three State-of-the-Art (SotA) LLMs: Llama3, Gemma 7B, and Mistral 7B.
-We evaluate five prompting techniques: a handcrafted baseline, Chain-of-Thought (CoT), Thread-of-Thought (ToT), Knowledge Generation, and Self-Consistency, against the Multi-level Annotated Fallacy Dataset (MAFALDA).
+We evaluate five prompting techniques: a handcrafted baseline, Chain-of-Thought (CoT), Thread-of-Thought (ThoT), Knowledge Generation, and Self-Consistency, against the Multi-level Annotated Fallacy Dataset (MAFALDA).
 The study aims to determine the impact of these techniques on LLM performance in fallacy detection, identifying the best combination of LLM and prompting technique according to the MAFALDA taxonomy.
 The findings highlight the individual strengths and limitations of each prompting technique and discuss future research directions.

 ## Results
 ### Multi-label with Spans